 Application process: The proposal submitted for this award must be the same proposal submitted to Sigma Xi for the national level competition; see above.
-To be considered for the Chapter award, application materials must be submitted additionally to the Chapter (email@example.com, for the 2016-2017 award cycle).
+To be considered for the Chapter award, application materials must be submitted additionally to the Chapter (firstname.lastname@example.org), for the 2021 award cycle).
 Applicants must:

 - Provide name, contact information, advisor’s name, advisor’s contact information.
 Indicate whether student and/or advisor are Sigma Xi members.

-- Submit uploaded application materials (including the pdf submitted to Sigma Xi, containing project title, 500-word proposal narrative with no more than 2 images embedded in the narrative, project budget, literature cited) electronically to Committee Chair Sherry Fleming (firstname.lastname@example.org); and
+- Submit uploaded application materials (including the pdf submitted to Sigma Xi, containing project title, 500-word proposal narrative with no more than 2 images embedded in the narratVara Prasad (email@example.com); and

-- Have the individual writing the letter of recommendation additionally send a copy to Committee Chair Sherry Fleming (email@example.com).
+- Have the individual writing the letter of recommendation additionally send a copy to Committee Chair Vara Prasad (firstname.lastname@example.org).

 Applicants must meet the October 1st deadline, and are responsible for noting that materials must be submitted to the Chapter as well as to the national Society.
-For information about joining Sigma Xi (new members are welcome!), contact Chapter President, Jim Edgar (firstname.lastname@example.org).
+For information about joining Sigma Xi (new members are welcome!), contact Chapter President, Vara Prasad (email@example.com).